uidaholib/spec-docs/content/processing/resource-record.md

 ---
 ### Basic Information Fields
 The fields listed below should be filled for each resource record.
-Fields marked with * are mandatory (if information is known).
 Please consult with department colleagues if questions arise.

 {:.table .table-bordered}
 | Field | Required | Content | Examples |